 Still, Union Bank Business Visa is a solid, no-frills credit card option for many business owners.
 Here’s what you need to know about its features, benefits, drawbacks, and overall suitability.

 Union Bank Business Visa Credit Card has a 6-month, 0% APR introductory promotion on purchases and balance transfers.
 Neither type of transaction accrues interest during the promotional period.

-Once the introductory period ends, the purchase and balance transfer APR rises to range between 11.49% and 19.49%, depending on your personal creditworthiness and prevailing interest rates.
-The rate is subject to change going forward.
+Once the introductory period ends, the purchase and balance transfer APR rises the regular variable APR, which depends on your personal creditworthiness and prevailing interest rates.
+This rate is subject to change going forward.